 Let’s take another recognizable jazz standard, Pent-Up House and use the same process.
 The first example is the rhythm from Pent-Up House that we’re going to use followed by the musical example.

 I hope this week’s tip is helpful in giving you more rhythmic creativity in your improvisations!
 Next week is July 4th- so we’ll be talking about independence in improvisation.
 You wont want to miss next week!
-Also, if you haven’t had a chance to check out my book, Targeting: Improvisation with Purpose you can click the link on the right to go to my digital store or you can click on Jason Klobnak Music to go to my digital store as well.
+Also, if you haven’t had a chance to check out my book, Targeting: Improvisation with Purpose you can click on Jason Klobnak Music to go to my digital store as well.
 See you next week!